 Bradley, the author of “Yes Your Teen is Crazy,” says the teen brain is prone to the addictive effects of substances like alcohol.
-He says alcohol is associated with everything bad that happens to teens, including car crashes, failing grades, sexual assaults, arrest, unintended pregnancy, STDs, and suicide.
+He says alcohol is associated with everything bad that happens to teens, including car crashes, failing grades, sexual assaults, arrests, unintended pregnancy, STDs, and suicide.

 “Do not provide booze to teens on prom night or any other time,” he writes.”
 If I insult you with that suggestion, congratulations, you are not among the 33 percent of parents who voluntarily provide alcohol to adolescents, nor among the 24 percent who drink with their teens.”

 Children In Adult Bodies

-Venture Academy for troubled teens’ Gordon Hay understands Bradley’s stance on teen drinking.
+Venture Academy for troubled teens’ president understands Bradley’s stance on teen drinking.

 He says it’s important parents remember that teenagers “are children in adult bodies” and that alcohol is a powerful, mood-altering drug that affects their mind and body in unpredictable ways.

 “Your son or daughter may look grown-up, but the reality is their brain is not fully developed, and they are incapable of making critical decisions that you as the parent must.
 What that means, in a nutshell, is it’s your job as a parent to reign in your child, set limits, and be their parent, not their friend.”

 He is the founder of Venture Academy for Troubled Teens, a residential assessment and treatment program for teens that includes drug and alcohol treatment in its treatment programs.
 Venture Academy is a boot camp alternative with programs in BC and Ontario.

 - People who start drinking at a young age are more likely to develop alcoholism within ten years when they first started to drink.
 A study conducted by the National Health Institute found 47% of people who began drinking before the age of 14 developed a dependence on alcohol compared to the 9% of people who began drinking at age 21 or older.